 \textbf{Step 2: Formulate the $k$-th order Kraus form.}

-In the second step, we construct the Kraus form of $k$-th order from the It\^o-Taylor expansion method in \eqref{eqn:L}.
+In the second step, we construct the Kraus form of $k$ th-order from the It\^o-Taylor-expansion method in \eqref{eqn:L}.
 As a preparation, we introduce some notation and definitions for the terms with multi-indices.
-Notice that the zero components in $\alpha$ indicate a standard integration over $t$, while nonzero components correspond to stochastic integrals.
-Given $\alpha\in\Gamma_k$, let $\alpha^+$ be the multi-index obtained by removing all components of $\alpha$ that are equal to 0.
+Note that the zero components in $\alpha$ indicate a standard integration over $t$, while nonzero components correspond to stochastic integrals.
+Given $\alpha\in\Gamma_k$, let $\alpha^+$ be the multi-index obtained by removing all components of $\alpha$ that are equal to zero.
 For example, if $\alpha=(1,0,2,1)$, then we have